Trump arrives in Florida to face charges, maintains lead in poll | Politics

 Trump arrives in Florida to face charges, maintains lead in poll

-Former President Donald Trump arrived in Miami on Monday to face federal criminal charges as a new Reuters/Ipsos poll found the case had not dented his reelection hopes.
-Trump is scheduled to be in a Miami federal courthouse on Tuesday at 3 p.m.
+Former President Donald Trump arrived in Miami on Monday to face federal criminal charges, while a new Reuters/Ipsos poll found a vast majority of his fellow Republicans believe the case to be politically motivated.
+Trump, the front-runner for the Republican nomination in the 2024 presidential election, is scheduled to be in a Miami federal courthouse on Tuesday at 3 p.m.
 EDT (1900 GMT) for an initial appearance in the case.

 Accused of unlawfully keeping U.S. national-security documents and lying to officials who tried to recover them, Trump has proclaimed his innocence and vowed to continue his campaign to regain the presidency in a November 2024 election.
 Trump, who turns 77 on Wednesday, touched down in Miami at 2:54 p.m.
 (1854 GMT) in a private jet with his name emblazoned on the side.